CFredsgaard/hospital-journals/README.md

 ## Run the project

-1. Run `docker compose up -d`
+1. Run `docker compose up`
-2. Go to (http://localhost:3000) in your webbrowser or Postman
+2. copy the url (http://localhost:3000) into Postman
-3. Change the url path to use the different get requests
+3. Setup the different POST and GET requests using their descriptions below
-4. To create post requests use a tool like Postman

 ## Post Requests